oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    kubectl get ingresses  -n sample-domain1-ns
    ```

-   For example, if the `get domains` command above reveals domain `mydomain`, call `kubectl delete domain mydomain -n sample-domain1-ns` to shut it down.
+   For example, if the `get domains` command reveals domain `mydomain`, call `kubectl delete domain mydomain -n sample-domain1-ns` to shut it down.

-   > **WARNING:** If you delete an existing domain, then wait for its pods to shutdown.
-To monitor the sample domain namespace as pods shutdown use `kubectl get pods -n sample-domain1-ns -w` and type `ctrl-c` to exit.
+   > **WARNING:** If you delete an existing domain, then wait for its pods to shut down.
+To monitor the sample domain namespace as pods shut down, use `kubectl get pods -n sample-domain1-ns -w` and type `ctrl-c` to exit.
    {{% /expand%}}

-1. _Set up ingresses that will redirect HTTP from Traefik port 30305 to the clusters in this sample's WebLogic domains._
+1. _Set up Ingresses that will redirect HTTP from Traefik port 30305 to the clusters in this sample's WebLogic domains._

-    **Please run one of the following two commands.**
+    Run one of the following commands:

-    To deploy the ingresses, one option is to use your favorite editor to cut and paste the following yaml to a file called `/tmp/mii-sample/ingresses/myingresses.yaml` and then call `kubectl apply -f /tmp/mii-sample/ingresses/myingresses.yaml`:
+    - To deploy the Ingresses, one option is to use your favorite editor to cut and paste the following YAML to a file called `/tmp/mii-sample/ingresses/myingresses.yaml` and then call `kubectl apply -f /tmp/mii-sample/ingresses/myingresses.yaml`:

       {{%expand "Click here for details." %}}
    ```
    apiVersion: extensions/v1beta1
    kind: Ingress